MarilenaKokkini/Ham-Spam-Classifiers-Aueb/README.md

 Distributed data in training(80%),development(10%) and testing(10%).

-Calculated the information gain for all features(here being tokens from the mails) in order to specify m-best features and then used these features in each algorithm(creating the word embeddings if needed).
+Performed dimensionality reduction by calculating the information gain of all features(here being tokens from the mails) in order to specify m-best features and then used these features in each algorithm(creating the word embeddings if needed).

 Calculated best features number and hyper-parameters(if needed) for each algorithm based on accuracy accomplished in the development data.